How do you choose between

 Auntie Bebe would be proud.

 Returning the Bones is available for production.
-Gin currently has a screenplay in development and is also working on the novel.
+Gin currently has a screenplay in development and has recently published the novel.

 Photo Credit: Brian Wells